reiver/article-20250323/README.md

 # Punk

+I am a child of the 1970s & 1980s.
-I grew up associating the word _"punk"_ with colorful mohawks & spikey hair, with black leather jackets covered in shiny metal studs, and with a genre of loud, fast paced, energetic music utilizing electric guitars and loud drums.
+I grew up associating the word _"punk"_ with colorful mohawks & spikey hair, with black leather jackets covered in shiny metal studs, and with a genre of loud, fast paced, energetic music utilizing electric guitars and loud drums — known as **punk rock**.

+"**Punk**", originally derogatory slang used to call someone an _insignificant, worthless person_, took an a new meaning due to the _punk rock_ music movement of the 1970s and 1980s.